armchair-traveller/armchair-traveller/README.md

 I love front. back. design. marketing. product.
 I lean frontend, but solving problems is above all.

-That, and I love building anything that scratches an itch.
+That, and building anything that scratches an itch.

-### Tech / Uses
+### Tech

+> *"Good teams use good tools"¹*

-I live in VSCode / Figma.
+I live in VS Code / Figma.

 Modern scalable, architectures.
-Good teams use good tools.

-Better tech excites me.
-Ship faster.
+Keep updated.
+The tech isn't everything, but being better excites me.
+Free up resources thinking about common issues so that you can focus on the hard problems and avoid the regret of work not reaching the quality it should have.

+*Ship faster.
 Solve pain points.
-That propogates to every single team I work with.
-Because that's how I do my work, better!
+Propogate to your team.
+Do better.*

 <p align="center">
   <img height="140" src="https://github-readme-stats-armchair-traveller.vercel.app/api/top-langs/?username=armchair-traveller&layout=compact&hide=makefile&theme=nord" alt="Most used languages" />